-Exercise resistance bands are lightweight and stretchy and often made from latex rubber.
-They can be a useful and inexpensive tool to use as part of a home exercise program.
-They are sometimes referred to as strength bands, exercise bands, tension bands, toning bands or physical therapy resistance bands.
+Exercise resistance bands are lightweight, stretchy, and often made from latex rubber.
+They can be a useful and inexpensive tool for a home exercise program.
+They are sometimes referred to as strength bands, exercise bands, tension bands, toning bands, or physical therapy resistance bands.
 There are so many exercises to do with resistance bands.
 Make sure you read on to learn a few of them!

 - A video guide demonstrating how to use resistance bands.
 It includes several options for standing and floor-based exercises.